 Otherwise known as Off to Epsom Races, this mournful song is a cautionary tale of profligacy.
 Like the better known Limbo, it has has the confessional tone typical of many broadsides but here there is no retribution—only resignation.
 This version was collected by Bob Copper from council roadworker George Attrill of Fittleworth, Sussex in 1954, though George Gardiner had found similar songs in nearby Hampshire some fifty years earlier.

 Faustus sang Broken-Down Gentleman in 2013 as the title track of their Navigator album Broken Down Gentlemen.
+They noted:

 Andy Turner learned Epsom Races from George Attrill's recording and sang it as the 22 February 2014 entry of his project A Folk Song a Week.

 Bob and Gill Berry sang Broken-Down Gentleman on their 2018 WildGoose CD Echoes of Alfred.
 They noted:

 A version of Epsom Races collected from Timothy Tassel, Wanborough, Wiltshire.
 A jaunty tale of the downfall of a young gentleman drawn into debt by the racing of horses.
 The small “bridge” tune in between the songs was written by ichard Rees and called the Highworth Hop.